porterjamesj/website/content/hiking/lt23/day26/index.md

 {{< two_images src1="images/survey_mark.jpg" src2="images/buddy.jpg" caption1="Summit USGS marker" caption2="A nearby memorial bench. \"Ski Hard ✯ Dive Deep\"" >}}

 It's also interesting to learn about Jay Peak and get a sense of the vibe, just from seeing the decor and reading the stuff on the wall in the lodge.
 Jay definitely feels more fancy and corporate than say MRG.
 Reminds me of Killington in that way.
-However, because its so hard to get to from New York or Boston, it feels more like it's for "real skiers" who actually love the sport if that makes sense, not just rich people on holiday.
+However, because it's so hard to get to from New York or Boston, it feels more like it's for "real skiers" who actually love the sport if that makes sense, not just rich people on holiday.
 Some of the trails sound pretty hardcore.
 Apparently a lot of Montrealers ski here; a lot of the signs are bilingual in French and English.

 I've also been learning more about trends and niches in the skiing world.
 Apparently something that's gotten really popular lately is "skinning", or skiing uphill.
 From signs I've seen posted, the resorts seem to be struggling to keep up with demand for it.